 What will happen on my first visit?

 The practice of acupuncture involves treating the patterns of disease.
 Whether you are coming for the treatment of neck pain or everyday stress, diagnosis involves taking into account many aspects of your health.
-On your initial treatment we ask some questions that will be pertaining to your concern and why you have come in to see us.
+On your initial treatment you are asked some questions that are pertaining to your concern and why you have come in to see us.
 You will be asked about your current symptoms and any treatment you've received so far.
 The more information we can learn the more effective your treatments will be.
 After an initial evaluation appointment, we will work with you to develop a personalized treatment program tailored to your needs.
 You will also receive a treatment on your initial appointment.

 What should I do before treatment?

 Please make sure to eat a light meal 1 to 2 hours before your treatment.

 What should I expect during a treatment?

 Treatments are done with you laying on the treatment table fully clothed unless the we need to reach some hard to get points.
 In this case you will be offered a gown to wear.
 There are hundreds of acupuncture points we are trained in knowing exactly where they are and what they are used for.
 Points are chosen both function and location and based on the answers to the questions we asked earlier during the initial conversation.
 The needles do not hurt and are generally placed in the feet, lower legs, arms and near the injury where you feel pain.